givelotus/lotus-vase/README.md

-# cashew
+# Cashew

-A simple Bitcoin Cash wallet
+Cashew is a simple Bitcoin-compatible wallet that uses fulcrum as a backend.